Good Samaritan, Joan Craft,

 Treemont Retirement Center.

-Ministers of Holy Communion to the Sick and Homebound bring Communion to those who can no longer attend Mass due to illness or advanced age.
-They visit individual homebound parishioners as well as those in nursing homes and assisted-living centers.
+Ministers of Holy Communion to the Sick and Homebound bring Communion to those who are not able to attend Mass because of illness or advanced age.
+They visit homebound parishioners as well as residents of assisted-living centers and patients in hospitals.

 “And to those who are absent a portion